-- 4. In the Connect to box, select a connection for the serial port you used.
-The Type field now shows 'Direct connection.' - 5.
-Click OK.
-The Log On dialog box appears.
+- 5. In the Connect to box, select a connection for the serial port you used.
+The Type field now shows 'Direct connection.' - 6.
+Click Connect. - 7.
+If the reciter is fitted with an Ethernet interface, turn its power off and then on again; the control panel serial port is only available straight after base station start-up.

+Once the connection is established, the Log On dialog box appears.